ArkEcosystemArchive/ark-node/README.md

 Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 For more information please refer to our website: https://ark.io/.

-The Token Exchange Campaign is up at https://tec.ark.io

-This version is still alpha, use at your own risks
+This version is still beta, use at your own risks

 ## Install, Upgrade etc...
 You need to provision a linux (ubuntu tested) server (digital ocean, vultur or other).